Larry Taylor: Early life

-Taylor was born in New York, New York.
-His mother was Jewish and his father was a "WASP" from Tennessee.
+Career

+1950s

 Taylor played bass guitar in The Gamblers, one of the first rock groups to play instrumental surf music.
 Its personnel also included Elliot Ingber, a future member of Frank Zappa's Mothers of Invention, Fraternity of Man and Captain Beefheart's The Magic Band; Bruce Johnston, half of the Bruce and Terry duo with Terry Melcher from 1962–66 and longtime "sixth" member of The Beach Boys, for a time brother Mel Taylor, and guitarist-songwriter-bandleader Derry Weaver, who would record and perform in several capacities during the early 1960s.
 The Gamblers had a local hit in the Los Angeles area with "Moon Dawg" and Taylor played on the recording.

+1960s

+Taylor played bass for Jerry Lee Lewis in 1961:

+Taylor played bass on the majority of the albums produced by The Monkees including; The Monkees (1966), More of the Monkees (1967), The Monkees Present (1969), Instant Replay (1969), and Changes (1970).
+He would play bass on their hit "Last Train to Clarksville."